Dryer vents aren’t something we think about all that often.

 However, the real risk comes from a fire breaking out when the lint becomes trapped and heated to its ignition point.

 Lint is extremely flammable due to the short fibers that make it up in addition to being made of flammable materials.

 Let’s put it this way: it’s flammable enough that some people coat it with petroleum jelly to use as a fire starter.
 You can see how easy it is for things to get out of hand once it reaches its ignition point.

 How Often Should You Clean Your Dryer Vent

-When it comes down to it, there’s a lot to be said for cleaning your dryer vents including reduced fire risk and improved efficiency of your appliance.
+When it comes down to it, there’s a lot to be said for cleaning your dryer vents.
+For example, it reduces the risk of fire and improves dryer efficiency.

 Most experts recommend that you ensure your dryers vent is cleaned at least once per year.

 While doing so isn’t exactly a hazardous task, it’s important to make sure that you actually have the whole vent clean.
 Even a little bit of oversight can cause the lint-in-vent cycle to begin all over again.